ADVANCED RESEARCH PROJECT - 2025/6

 Programme Semester Classification Qualifying conditions

-Biomedical Science MSci (Hons)(CORE) Year-long Core A weighted aggregate mark of 50% is required to pass the module
+Biomedical Science MSci (Hons)(CORE) Year-long Core Each unit of assessment must be passed at 50% to pass the module

 Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.
 This record contains information for the most up to date version of the programme / module for the 2025/6 academic year.